2000 Benalla state by-election: Campaign

 Immediately, the race for Benalla was viewed as potentially competitive.
 The 1996 and 1999 Victorian state elections had seen swings towards Labor in the traditionally conservative district, which Labor had not won since its creation in 1904.
 The local government elections of March had resulted in losses for Liberal and National aligned councillors in the southern end of the Delatite Shire, replaced by candidates of the Mansfield District Residents and Ratepayers Association (MDRRA), due to local anger surrounding amalgamation of the Mansfield Shire into Delatite by the Kennett government.
+Many in the Mansfield area were dissatisfied with the amalgamation, believing that the former Mansfield Shire could stand alone due to a large amount of non-resident ratepayers, and that McNamara had insisted on the council merger.
+Will Twycross, a councillor from Mansfield, told The Age that "Mansfield's position is that it is a viable local government entity on its own.
+The amalgamation has been a disaster for us."

 With the by-election scheduled shortly after the delivery of the state budget, Peter Ryan, leader of the Victorian Nationals, told the Nationals state conference in Bendigo that Labor would likely attempt porkbarrelling tactics to win the seat of Benalla.
 At an 18 April campaign launch for Labor in Benalla, Premier Steve Bracks argued that the Nationals had lost their distinct identity as a regional party, and were functionally identical to the Liberal Party.
 Denis Napthine, leader of the Victorian Liberals, had appeared in Benalla that same day to endorse Bill Sykes.

 The three independents sitting in the Victorian Parliament at the time — Russell Savage, Susan Davies, and Craig Ingram — also announced that they would urge voters to reject both major party candidacies, with Savage stating that Bill Hill and Geoff Rowe were both possible alternatives to "the path of party politics", while not endorsing either candidate.
 Davies said on 30 April that the three independents would seek to "work closely" with an elected Benalla independent, while acknowledging differences in opinion.

-A lack of funding following a 1996 attempted closure of Benalla College's Dunlop campus was a local issue in the by-election.
-Independent Hill supported the renovation of the Dunlop campus and for its use to be expanded into a community education role in addition to secondary schooling.
+The future of Benalla College's Dunlop campus, which faced both an attempted closure in 1996 and a funding shortfall, was a local issue in the by-election.
+Independent Hill supported the renovation of the Dunlop campus, stating that the campus should also host community education as well as secondary schooling.
 Education minister Mary Delahunty announced during the campaign that Benalla College would be provided A$330,000 for urgent upgrades, following her own visit to Dunlop.